alajmo/mani/_site/docs/config.md

 ## env

-A dictionary of key/value pairs that all `tasks` inherit.
+Global A dictionary of key/value pairs that all `tasks` inherit.
 The value can either be a simple string:

 ```yaml
 env: